NVIDIA/NeMo-speech-data-processor/README.md

    - [NeMo Installation](https://github.com/NVIDIA/NeMo.git)

 ## Example:
 1. In this example we will load librispeech using SDP.
-For downloading all available data - replace config.yaml with all.yaml and for mini dataset - replace with mini.yaml.
+   * For downloading all available data - replace config.yaml with all.yaml
+   * For mini dataset - replace with mini.yaml.
-2. If you need something specific split or the combination of splits if one file - pass to optional argument data_split ["dev_clean", dev_test] (for example)
+3. If you need something specific split or the combination of splits if one file
+   * Pass to optional argument data_split ["dev_clean", dev_test] (for example)
 ```bash
     python NeMo-speech-data-processor/main.py \
     --config-path="dataset_configs/english/librispeech" \